rootstrap/tech-guides/git/README.md

 There are many advantages that come with the use of the previously mentioned criteria.
 One of them is that it allows us to have the same nomenclature to make it easy to incorporate new team members as well as keeping a better project organization.
 Furthermore, it tackles common problems by providing effective solutions.
 Last but not least, the workflow focuses on keeping a tidy and reliable history that truly reflects the project’s current state.

 Below is listed the document content.
 Some of the instructions are mandatory and need to be followed throughout the development process of any project.
 The mandatory specifications are highlighted with a **[Required]** label.
-Despite some of the directions are not mandatory, they are highly recommended.
+Even though some of the directions are not mandatory, they are highly recommended.

  [Spanish version](./README-es.md)